derekhuggens/Surfs_Up/README.md

 ![This is an image](https://github.com/derekhuggens/Surfs_Up/blob/65d83f91763b4bccd83673c978db17b6543001a5/Readme_Images/sqla_arch_small.png)
 [^1]: Reference: https://docs.sqlalchemy.org/en/14/intro.html

 Using the SQLAlchemy toolkit and Object Relational Mapper, we used Python to query a SQLite file containing weather station data in Hawaii.
+The following dependencies were used.

 ``` Jupyter Notebook
 # Dependencies